Hive Sync Energy Wall Charger 2 Review

 Weatherproofing and Durability

-The Sync Energy Wall Charger 2 carries IP65 weatherproofing and an IK10 impact resistance rating — one of the strongest dual-rating combinations available on any UK home charger.
-IP65 means it is fully protected against water jets from any direction.
+The Sync Energy Wall Charger 2 carries IP65 weatherproofing and an IK10 impact resistance rating.
+IP65 means it is protected against water jets from any direction.
 IK10 means it can withstand significant physical impact.
-For exposed driveway or outdoor wall installations, this gives it a durability edge over most competitors.
+For exposed driveway or outdoor wall installations, that is a robust combination.

 Built-in PEN protection eliminates the need for an external earth rod.
 Integrated load management technology automatically adjusts power output based on your household’s electrical demand.